 Avoidants often say “I don’t want a relationship” as a reason for breaking up or for not wanting to get back together.
 If they don’t want a relationship, can they want a relationship again; and how you can make them want a relationship again?

-In my articles Should You Tell A Fearful Avoidant Ex You Love Them?
-I discussed how an anxious attachment and fearful avoidant attachment internal working models and information processing bias distorts what’s really going on, limits each attachment styles’ ability to really hear what the other is saying or respond constructively.
+In my article Why Telling A Fearful Avoidant Ex You Love Often Backfires I discussed how an anxious attachment and fearful avoidant attachment internal working models and information processing bias distorts what’s really going on, limits each attachment styles’ ability to really hear what the other is saying or respond constructively.

 The result is miscommunication problems, unintended conflict and escalation and in some cases even makes a fearful avoidant lose interest and not want a relationship again.